savnkr/aboutme/content/quotes.md

   spacing: '5rem'
 ---

-# Favorite Quotes

-Welcome to my collection of favorite quotes!
+These are my collection of favorite quotes!
 Here, you'll find a variety of inspirational, motivational, and humorous quotes that resonate with me.

 ## Inspirational Quotes